chandnarahul/dino_game_using_fixed_pixels_approach_only_selenium_and_java_used/README.md

 # This code plays the google chrome offline mode dino game

 ## In this first try, there is one major and two minor problems:
 #### In its current form this code works on old Sony Vaio running Debian 10.
-But when I run it on My Mac Book Pro the screenshot output is not correct to me it looks like Selenium Driver issue but I am not sure.
+But when I run it on My Mac Book Pro the screenshot output is not correct, to me it looks like Selenium Driver issue but I am not sure.
 #### Currently it only runs in day mode, this is easy to fix by taking the average of half the pixels in a row to identify if it is morning or night, I will add that in my next approach
 #### Since I am taking screenshot which takes around 40 to 90 milliseconds, image processing is under 2 milliseconds, so if i fix the night mode operation in this project, the game will anyways eventually fail because the Dino velocity will be so high that due to the screenshot delay by the time a descision has been made Dino would have already hit the obstacle.